 Commitments and targets

 Our goal is to ensure that our suppliers adopt and implement the highest practical and commercially viable standards of farm animal welfare across our supply base and be able to demonstrate continuous improvement in farm animal health and welfare standards.
-From 2018, we'll report on our use of animal welfare and environmental outcome indicators, use this data to shape future production standards and drive a continual improvement culture across our farm supply base.
+We committed to report on our use of animal welfare and environmental outcome indicators from 2018 and use this data to shape future production standards and drive a continual improvement culture across our farm supply base.

 Our commitment to animal welfare extends to our stance on animal testing.
 We do not test or ask suppliers or other third parties to test household products on animals – this extends to the ingredients used within these products.
 And since 1 January 2006 we have not sold any products or products containing ingredients which have been tested on animals for cosmetic purposes.
 Find out more about our approach to household goods.